Edingthorpe Hall is a Jacobean Hall from the early 1600s built on over half an acre of land.

 There is a Bluetooth sound bar, ideal for playing music in the background and plenty of board games to suit all ages and group sizes.

-The room also has a small study corner with a beautiful antique desk, as well as a reading corner, with spacious wooden plantation chairs.
+The room also has a small study corner with a beautiful antique desk.

 From the main lounge, there is direct access to a large dining room that can comfortably cater up to twelve people.